Budgeting

 Best Apps To Use To Save for Your Child's College Tuition-Acorns

-Acorns is primarily an investing app, although you can use it too to save money for your child’s college tuition.
+Acorns functions primarily as an investment app, though you can also use it to save for your child’s college tuition.

-First, you download, sign up and link your account to your savings account.
-Thereafter, Acorns rounds up all your savings to the nearest dollar.
-It then invests the difference in an investment portfolio that you choose.
-This investment portfolio could be mutual funds, a target-date fund, or some other.
-Management fees are relatively cheap on this platform, with plans going for as low as $1 per month in some cases.
+After downloading, signing up, and linking your savings account, Acorns rounds up all purchases to the nearest dollar.
+The difference gets invested in an investment portfolio of your choosing—whether mutual funds, target-date funds, or other options.
+Management fees remain affordable on this platform, with plans starting at just $1 monthly in some cases.

 Click Here To Get Started